-The Society of Nuclear Medicine and Molecular Imaging and European Association of Nuclear Medicine procedure guide on gastrointestinal transit currently indicates that the mean of total abdominal counts of 7 time points (0-360 min) is used to define the total abdominal counts for bowel transit studies.
-The purpose of this study was to investigate the variability of total abdominal counts during the initial 6 h of bowel transit and to determine whether a simplified, single-time-point measurement can be used.
-Methods: Thirty consecutive bowel transit studies were retrospectively analyzed.
-Patients received an oral dose of 4.6 MBq (125 μCi) of $^{111}\text{In-DTPA}$ in 300 cc of water together with a standard egg white solid-phase, gastric-emptying meal to measure small bowel and colon transit.
-111In-DTPA geometric mean and decay-corrected total abdominal counts obtained at 0, 30, 60, 120, 180, 240, 300, and 360 min after meal ingestion were analyzed.
-The coefficient of variation was used to determine the variability of the mean total abdominal counts.
-Slope of the regression line, Student t test, and a Pearson productmoment correlation coefficient (PCC) were also calculated to determine the correlation of total abdominal counts at each time point compared with the mean of all time points.
-Results: The mean coefficient of variation of total abdominal counts of each patient was 3.3%, with a range of 1.1%-6.3%.
-The mean of the slope of the regression line of the total abdominal counts of the patients was -0.001 ± 0.003 .
-There was no significant difference between the measured slope of the regression line compared with a line with a slope of 0 (P > 0.05).
-When the counts at each time were compared with the mean counts, there was no significant difference (P > 0.05).
-The PCC of each of the counts showed a significant and strong correlation between each interval and the mean total abdominal counts (P < 0.01).
-Conclusion: There is no significant variability in geometric mean 111In-DTPA total abdominal counts during the initial 6 h of bowel transit studies.
+The SNMMI EANM Procedure Guide on Gastrointestinal Transit currently indicates that the mean of total abdominal counts of seven time points (0-360 min) are used to define the total abdominal counts for bowel transit studies.
+The purpose of this study was to investigate the variability of total abdominal counts during the initial six hours of bowel transit and to determine if a simplified, single time point measurement can be used.
+METHODS: Thirty consecutive bowel transit studies were retrospectively analyzed.
+Patients received an oral dose of 4.6 MBq(125 μ Ci) 111In-DTPA in 300 cc of water together with a standard egg white solid-phase, gastric emptying meal to measure small bowel and colon transit.
+111In-DTPA geometric mean and decay corrected total abdominal counts obtained at 0, 30, 60, 120, 180, 240, 300, and 360 minutes post meal ingestion were analyzed.
+The coefficient of variation (CV) was used to determine the variability of the mean total abdominal counts.
+Slope of the regression line, Student's ttest and a Pearson Product-Moment Correlation Coefficient (PCC) were also calculated to determine the correlation of total abdominal counts at each time point compared to the mean of all time points.
+RESULTS: The mean CV of total abdominal counts of each patient was 3.3% with a range of 1.1% to 6.3%.
+The mean of the slope of the regression line of the total abdominal counts of the patients was -0.001±0.003.
+There was no significant difference between the measured slope of the regression line compared to a line with a slope of 0 (p>0.05).
+Comparing the counts at each time to the mean counts, there was no significant difference (p>0.05).
+The PCC of each of the counts showed a significant and strong correlation between each interval and the mean total abdominal counts (p < 0.01).

+CONCLUSION: There is no significant variability in geometric mean In-111 DTPA total abdominal counts during the initial 6 hours of bowel transit studies.
 This can permit a more simplified analysis using the total abdominal counts from only a single time point.

-Key Words: gastrointestinal transit scintigraphy; gastric emptying; small bowel transit; colon transit
+Key Words: Gastrointestinal transit scintigraphy, gastric emptying, small bowel transit, colon transit